tmokmss/bedrock-pr-reviewer/README.md

   for processing.
 Please check with your compliance team before using this on your private code repositories.
 - This action is not affiliated with Bedrock.

+## Copyright notice
+Copyright for portions of project `ai-pr-reviewer` are held by [CodeRabbit](https://coderabbit.ai/) as part of project `bedrock-pr-reviewer`.
+See [CodeRabbit.LICENSE](./CodeRabbit.LICENSE) for the original license.